-In keeping with my ever burning desire to keep the content on this blog some of the freshest there is in Charleston, I offer you yet another Charleston wedding cocktail playlist idea.
-Sinatra.
 That's right!
 Ole blue eyes Frank Sinatra.
 Frank Sinatra has to be one of the most popular requests on all of my wedding playlists.
-Some music critics have referred to him as one of the greatest singers of the entire 20th century, and how could you debate that?
+Some music critics have referred to him as having one of the best voices of all time, and how could you debate that?
 His voice was simply incredible and his music has become iconic at Charleston area weddings.
 Whether it's a first dance or any other special dance through the night, Sinatra's music will live on forever.
 As I've mentioned before, your cocktail hour playlist is really what you make of it.
 The music of Frank Sinatra is just one idea, but you could also incorporate other similar artists into the mix.
 For the purpose of this blog, we'll focus on some of the greatest music written and performed by the one and only Frank Sinatra.

 Frank Sinatra might have been born in Hoboken, New Jersey, but he made the people of Chicago very happy when he covered this famous song written in 1922 by Fred Fisher.
 When I hear it, I think about the times I went to Chicago and cruised a little down Lake Shore Drive.